warnotte/NoobSynth3/README.md

 ## WASM DSP (experimental)

-This repo now includes a Rust DSP workspace and an experimental WASM-backed oscillator worklet.
+This repo now includes a Rust DSP workspace and a single **WASM graph** AudioWorklet that runs the full DSP graph in Rust for better performance.

 Build the WASM artifacts: